accessibilitywars/zaw2/content/builds/power-holosmith-ECSU.md

-tagline = "Repeat after me: 'DO NOT OVERHEAT.'" keywords = "Guild Wars 2, GW2, LI, Holosmith" toc = true balance = "April 2024"
+tagline = "Repeat after me: 'DO NOT OVERHEAT.'" keywords = "Guild Wars 2, GW2, LI, Holosmith" toc = true balance = "August 2024"
-benchmark = "38.2k DPS"
+benchmark = "36.5k DPS"
 +++

 ### SPECIAL NOTE

 This is one of our more challenging builds.
-It's relatively simple, but unforgiving.
-It is also a 'Flavour of the Month' class, and might get nerfed in the future.
-Right now it is massively overperforming so even if it is nerfed, it should still perform reasonably well.
+It's relatively simple in concept, but unforgiving in execution.

 ## Gearing